Gold set for worst month since November 2016 on stronger dollar

 “Gold has entered into a temporary consolidation phase but this may be a short-term correction in a long-term bull run, as we move towards a second U.S. fiscal stimulus,” said Margaret Yang, a strategist with DailyFx, which covers currency, commodity and index trading.

-Reporting by Eileen Soreng in Bengaluru; Editing by Rashmi Aich and Subhranshu Sahu
+Reporting by Eileen Soreng in Bengaluru; Editing by Rashmi Aich, Subhranshu Sahu and Uttaresh.V

 Our Standards: The Thomson Reuters Trust Principles.